We tell embodied, courageous and raw stories.

 We select stories with messages around positive social change, ending silence or evolving our consciousness.

-We utilize a creative process that is healing, expansive, collaborative, non-patriarchal and rooted in femme power.
+We utilize a creative process that is joyful, non-binary, healing and collaborative.

 This is what we mean by decolonizing storytelling.